Links on Android Authority may earn us a commission. Learn more.

 Games: A historically great launch line-up

-The PS5 has a great launch line-up, especially compared to the PS4.
-One of the greatest things about it is that a few of the games are available on both the PS5 and the PS4 — something PlayStation didn’t do last-gen. At the PlayStation 4 launch, you could only play Killzone: Shadow Fall, Knack, and Resogun on the PS4 as far as exclusives went.
+The PS5 had a great launch line-up, especially compared to the PS4.
+One of the greatest things about it was that a few of the games were available on both the PS5 and the PS4 — something PlayStation didn’t do last-gen. At the PlayStation 4 launch, you could only play Killzone: Shadow Fall, Knack, and Resogun on the PS4 as far as exclusives went.

-Meanwhile, the PS5 has four new exclusives at launch: Astro’s Playroom, Demon’s Souls, Sackboy: A Big Adventure, and Marvel’s Spider-Man: Miles Morales.
-Sackboy: A Big Adventure and Spider-Man: Miles Morales are both available for the PS4 as well.
+Meanwhile, the PS5 had four new exclusives at launch: ASTRO’s Playroom, Demon’s Souls, Sackboy: A Big Adventure, and Marvel’s Spider-Man: Miles Morales.
+Of these, Sackboy: A Big Adventure and Spider-Man: Miles Morales are both available for the PS4 as well.